Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Before leaving this topic, I think it is necessary to say – your husband can’t read your mind.
 If you need more hugs, kisses, and touches than you are getting, ask him, tell him, teach him.
 Start the teaching by touching him more often – he’ll most likely be fully cooperative!

-Learn to Fight Fair
+Rule #3: Learn to Fight Fair

-Before I go any farther, let me clear up any possible confusion here.
+Before I go any further, let me clear up any possible confusion here.
 When I say “fight fair” I do not – in any way, shape, or form – mean physically fighting, throwing objects, or otherwise trying to hurt the other person.
 Fighting fair, to me, means learning to disagree while maintaining love and respect.
 Some may call it arguing, having an intense conversation, or simply working through disagreements.

 Whatever you call it, your marriage will have it.
 Even in the best marriages, disagreements happen.
 Learning how to communicate your needs, thoughts, and opinions to your husband in a calm, non-accusatory manner is critical to having a happy and healthy marriage.